-House and Senate conference committee continue negotiations of state budgetPosted on Apr 24, 2015 in Latest News, Newsroom, Press Releases
+House and Senate conference committee continue negotiations of state budgetPosted on Apr 24, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 Honolulu, Hawaii – House and Senate conferees met today to continue negotiations on a final version of HB500, the state budget bill.
 The conferees opened discussion on the state budget earlier this week on Tuesday, April 21st.
 They will continue meeting to iron out the differences between the two versions through May 1, the deadline for all fiscal bills to pass out of conference committee.

 A final conference draft will then be voted upon by the Legislature and, if approved, will be sent to the Governor for his signature.

 At today’s meeting, the committees highlighted several additional budget items upon which there was agreement in the House and Senate budget drafts.

 - $5,123,726 FY16 for the Department of Education school food service programs

 - $102,846 FY16 and $213,978 FY17 for 4 Vector Control Worker positions for increased surveillance at state ports

 - $545,030 FY16 and $545,030 FY17 for licensing and case management activities for adult foster family care homes and adult day care facilities

 - $217,033 FY16 and $270,747 FY17 special funds for 2 positions for the Historic Preservation Division